itsjunetime/smserver/README.md

 - [x] View all attachments in browser
 - [x] Send images/attachments from browser
 - [x] Automatic checking for new messages
-- [ ] Notifications on client whenever new messages arrive
 - [x] Display for which conversations have unread messages
 - [x] Persistent settings
 - [x] Allow the server to run in the background for unlimited time
+- [x] Convenient Custom CSS Loading
+- [ ] Notifications on client whenever new messages arrive

 ### Future plans
-- [ ] Convenient Custom CSS Loading
 - [ ] Search through messages from browser
 - [ ] Start new conversations from browser